-Safety glasses are very important because a lot of work place injuries that occur are eye related.
-In reality most injuries are easily avoidable by taking a couple of preventive measures.
-The simple fact is that this is mainly contributed to the lack of training and human negligence.
+Safety glasses are essential because a lot of work place injuries that occur are eye related.
+In reality, most injuries are easily avoidable by taking a couple of preventive measures.
+The simple fact is that lack of training and human negligence is the main contributor.

-The bone structure of your face helps protect your eyes from injury due to impact from large objects, and eyelashes help protect against injury from small objects, but eyes are still very prone to injury if proper precautions are not taken to prevent accidents.
+The bone structure of your face helps protects your eyes from injury due to impact from large objects.
+The eyelashes help protect against injury from small objects.
+Prevent accidents by taking proper precautions, eyes are still very prone to injury.
 Eye injuries are a serious matter.
 Not only can an eye injury be painful, but if severe enough could cause a loss of vision.
 Glass fragments can be very damaging to the eye, and glass is very difficult to locate and remove, especially when in the field.
 Windshield repair resin and headlight restoration chemicals may also cause damage to the eye, and even the most careful technician may fall victim to a defective bottle tip, failed injector seal, or any number of other unforeseen accidents.

 Statistics provided by the U.S. Department of Labor suggest thousands of consumers and employees suffer from eye injuries every year, many resulting from work related injuries incurred when workers used inadequate eye or face protection.
 Such injuries may result in blindness and thousands of dollars in lost production time and medical expenses.

 Eye injuries in the workplace typically result in up to 20% of temporary and permanent vision loss among workers.
 While workplace injuries are common, there are easy to use tools available for preventing eye injury.
 The most common hazards associated with eye injuries on the job include: